guhjy/2015ori-1/materials/study_02/interview-protocol.md

 Part 5: Final questions
 - How do you rate the quality of your fabricated data set?
 (1 = extremely poor; 10 = excellent)
 - How likely do you think is it that your fabricated data set can be detected by existing methods to detect data fabrication?
-(1 = very unlikely; 10 = very likely)
+Please answer with a probability between 0 % and 100 %
 - Is there anything else you can recall about the data fabrication process that you think is worth mentioning?

 Ok, then this is the end of the interview.